corsairmarks/technician_slave_fix/mod/README.md

 * 4.0.0 Updated for Stellaris version 3.2.1 "Herbert" - no functionality changes, integrated underlying game changes
 * 4.0.1 Mark as compatible with Stellaris version 3.2.2 "Herbert" - the game patch had no script changes
 * 4.0.2 Update `mortal_initiate` job trigger
+* 5.0.0 Updated for Stellaris version 3.3 "Libra" - the game now allows for single-job overwrites, so this mod has **much**-increased compatibility with other mods

 ## Source Code